openml/openml-java/apiconnector/README.md

 }
 ```

-## Plot the effect of a given parameter
+## Plot the effect of a given hyperparameter
-This functionality requires as input a list of setups, be aware that these setups need to be originated from the same flow.
+This functionality requires as input a list of setups; please be aware that these setups need to be originated from the same flow.

 This will lead to a plot similar to [Figure 4.9 of 'Massively Collaborative Machine Learning'](https://openaccess.leidenuniv.nl/bitstream/handle/1887/44814/thesis.pdf?sequence=2#figure.caption.25).